Key Stage 3

 All units are assessed by two exams in Year 11.

-You will develop a range of skills including
+Students will develop a range of skills including:

 - How to write developed explanations

 - How to research and present information independently

 - How to summarise and cross refer a range of information